Child Advocacy Center

 Children are more likely to be abused by someone they know and trust.

 A perpetrator can be an adult or a child, a family member, childcare provider, friend, or neighbor.
-Child abuse can happen anywhere a child is at any time, and occurs in all age groups, races, socioeconomic backgrounds.

-To understand what child abuse is, it is first helpful to understand what all children need.
+To recognize child abuse, it is helpful to understand what all children need to be healthy and happy.

 Child abuse includes sexual, physical, and emotional abuse as well as child neglect.
 The different types of abuse have different definitions, signs and symptoms, and a child may experience multiple forms of abuse at once.
-The Kane County Child Advocacy Center investigates reported cases of child sexual abuse and severe child physical abuse cases in Kane County.
+The Kane County Child Advocacy Center investigates reported cases of child sexual abuse and severe child physical abuse in Kane County.

-To learn more about the different types of child abuse and neglect, and how to recognize the signs and symptoms of abuse in children, please view the information and information and the resources in the dropdowns below.
+To learn more about the different types of child abuse and neglect, and how to recognize the signs and symptoms of abuse in children, please view the information and the resources in the dropdowns below.

 All information is credited to Prevent Child Abuse Illinois (PCA).